-Keeping this in mind, I started my sea voyage from Riga on Baltic to Lowestoft in Great Britain most easterly port as a skipper on the board of Jeanneau Prestige 36 power boat.
+Keeping this in mind, I started my sea voyage from Riga on Baltic to Lowestoft in Great Britain most easterly port as a skipper on the board of Jeanneau Prestige 36 powerboat.

-It was Saturday morning about 9 o’clock, but I found a local Volvo marine engine dealer and after a speedy car ride to the opposite side of town, in a couple of hours, spending the first €150, two new water pump impellers were on board.
+It was Saturday morning at about 9 o’clock, but I found a local Volvo marine engine dealer and after a speedy car ride to the opposite side of town, in a couple of hours, spending the first €150, two new water pump impellers were on board.
 It took another hour, and we were ready to sail.

-Slightly hurrying forward, I have to say that later I found this impeller in spare parts box on the boat which had already been purchased in the past.
+Slightly hurrying forward, I have to say that later I found this impeller in the spare parts box on the boat which had already been purchased in the past.
 It’s all because I did not have enough time to explore everything.
-Luckily, I did not to spend my money.
+Luckily, I did not spend my money.

 We filled up our Jeanneau Prestige 36 fuel tanks to the top and passing Riga Freeport breakwaters, the marine adventure has begun.

 So I forgot to mention radar in my first boat overview.
 Raymarine boat radar, I do not remember a model.
-I had an experience with boat radars and knew that of them have little benefit for shipping.
+I had an experience with boat radars and knew that they have little benefit for shipping.
 Only when a ship is at anchor.
 Anyway, big targets as merchant ships or big fishing boats could be spotted on screen.

 Now let’s resume our sailing to Pavilosta.
-I kept clear of shipping lanes and navigate with safe speed about 6 to 8 knots.
+I kept clear of shipping lanes and navigate with a safe speed of about 6 to 8 knots.
 Luckily fog was disappeared in an hour, and we still had a chance to reach our destination until 11 PM after Gas Station is closed.

 Pāvilosta district is like unpolished amber, lying on the west coast of the Baltic Sea.
 The salinity of the sea, the brilliance of the sun, and the rustle of the wind glistens in its shade.